tyczynoprzemyslaw/bitEncoderDecoderCollaboration/README.md

 Interface implementantation comes from Stages1-3, but we will switch them on later Stages.

 ## Stage 5
 Implement Encoder on bitwise level.
+We will work on every char of String message.<p>Please remember, that Strings are char arrays, and chars are just numbers "casted" on ASCII table values (it is a simplification but for this project should be sufficient).</p> We will manipulate every char (number) in String input.
 For consistency we count bits from left.
 Every bit of message is divided on smaller parts, like this:
-> 01011010 (bits are symbolized by: abcdefgh)
+> Here is sample byte of information (input):
 >
-> On each step we take only 3 first bits (significant bits) and add 1 parity bit for verification.
-Every bit is doubled then, to form a byte.
+> 01011010<br/> (bits are symbolized below by letters: <br/>abcdefgh)
 >
-> aabbccXX - first three significant bits are doubled.
-Then two parity bits (see below) are added.
+> Take 3 first bits (from left) and add 1 parity bit for verification.
 >
-> ddeeffXX - then another three bits are doubled and parity bits are calculated
->
-> gghh00XX - if there are not enough bits left in original message, we fill blanks with zeros

 Parity bits (on positions 7-8 from left) are loss-prevention strategy.
 We calculate them by adding 3 significant bits:
 > 010 - odd (parity bit = 1)
 >